ippsio/bat_backuper/README.md

 ## Dependencies?
 No java needed.
 No ruby needed.
 No python needed.
-Only needs Windows.
+Only needs Windows(robocopy).
 This is 100% pure bat.